Jaysaw/MINDMATE_CHATBOT/README.md

 🌟 User-Friendly & Visually Appealing – The chatbot’s immersive design, coupled with customizable themes and modes, ensures a seamless and comfortable experience.

 Conclusion
 MindMate_Chatbot is designed to bridge the gap between individuals and accessible mental health support.
 Through AI-powered interactions, visually soothing elements, and personalized recommendations, it fosters a supportive and empathetic digital space.
-Whether seeking emotional support, self-care guidance, or mindfulness exercises, users can rely on Sukoon for a compassionate and intuitive experience.
+Whether seeking emotional support, self-care guidance, or mindfulness exercises, users can rely on MINDMATE for a compassionate and intuitive experience.

 MindMate_Chatbot – Your Companion for Mental Well-Being. 💙